oliverlibaw/squirrel-detection-pi/user_guides/003_simplified_object_detection.md

 # Simplifying Object Detection on a Hailo Device Using DeGirum PySDK

 In this guide, we illustrate how to leverage the built-in features of PySDK to simplify running object detection models on Hailo devices with just a few lines of code.
-We encourage the user to review [User Guide 2](https://community.hailo.ai/t/user-guide-2-running-your-first-object-detection-model-on-a-hailo-device-using-degirum-pysdk/9728) before proceeding.
+We recommend reviewing [User Guide 2](https://community.hailo.ai/t/user-guide-2-running-your-first-object-detection-model-on-a-hailo-device-using-degirum-pysdk/9728) before proceeding.
 By the end of this guide, you’ll understand how to integrate any precompiled object detection model (with Hailo NMS postprocessing) with DeGirum PySDK and adapt the process to your needs.

 ---